 Since frozen pineapple is available year round, I enjoy this smoothie in all seasons.
 I find bags of frozen pineapple chunks in the grocery store.
 Although I am picky about buying organic produce in most cases, I am a little more relaxed with pineapple.
 The reason is that pineapple has a thick skin.
 And my theory is that the thicker the skin, especially a skin you will be peeling and discarding, there is less of a chance of chemicals or pesticide residue to reach the edible fruit.
 This is a decision you will have to make for yourself based on what you are comfortable with.
 Fruits with thick skins I do not worry as much about buying organic, however, if the price is right and it is available, I would choose organic.
 Most of the pineapple I consume is not organic.

-Pineapple Smoothie Is Great On Vacation-
+This Pineapple Smoothie Recipe Is Great On Vacation-

 When going on vacation, I have to do a little planning in advance in order to keep a grain, gluten and dairy free diet.
 I usually look for restaurants in the area, grocery stores, farm stands, farmer’s markets, organic coffee shops, etc… Additionally, I make some of my recipes to bring along that I know will travel well, like Plaintain Chips, Paleo Granola, Monkey Munch, Sweet Potato Brownies and many other favorites that are on the site.